gregory-ledenev/java-class-extension/doc/static-class-extensions.md

 #### Instantiation Strategy
 The `StaticClassExtension` offers two extension instantiation strategies.
-1. **Proxy** (default): Creates dynamic proxies with extension instances inside.
+1. **Proxy** (default): returns dynamic proxies with extension instances inside.
 For example: a `Shippable` proxy containing a `BookShippable` instance under the hood.
 This strategy offers the following benefits:
    * Enables interface combining (merging)
    * Allows extensions to be treated as original objects (delegates)
    * Facilitates method call tracking in verbose mode